emews/emews-project-creator/README.md

 * `scripts/run_{model_name}_{workflow_name}.sh` - a bash script used to run the model application.
 * `cfgs/{workflow_name}.cfg` - a configuration file for running the workflow

-These files may requre some user customization before they can be used.
+These files may require some user customization before they can be used.
 The relevant sections are marked with `TODO`.

 Once any edits have been completed, the workflows can be run with: